 According to [38], the performance chain is useful because it contains some factors that show a systematic correlation, which can diagnose and provide solutions for performance improvement.
-Furthermore, according to [39] factors that can affect performance include competencies (abilities). job will, strength, technology, compensation, leadership, clarity of purpose, and security [40], explains that performance is supported directly by (1), individual factors namely ability and expertise, demographics, and family background.
-Psychological factors include perspective, attitude, personality, learning, and motivation.
-(3)
+Furthermore, according to [39] factors that can affect performance include competencies (abilities), job will, strength, technology, compensation, leadership, clarity of purpose, and security [40], explains that performance is supported directly by (1), individual factors namely ability and expertise, family background. demographics, and Psychological factors include perspective, attitude, personality. learning, motivation. and (3)